kubernetes-sigs/kueue/keps/2349-multikueue-external-custom-job-support/README.md

 ## Motivation

-Many Kueue adaptors have company specific CustomResources.
+Many Kueue adopters have company specific CustomResources.
 Kueue should give a possibility to manage such CustomResources across multiple clusters.

 ### Goals